 This is where the sociology comes in.
 In the UK, property ownership carries an extraordinary social weight.
-‘Buying your first property’ feels like an essential marker of having become a full member of society, and renters are often seen as having put roots down where they live, so not quite accepted into community decision making, even if they felt inclined to participate anyway.
+‘Buying your first property’ feels like an essential marker of having become a full member of society, and renters are often seen as not having put roots down where they live, so not quite accepted into community decision making, even if they felt inclined to participate anyway.
 To suggest to anyone that they should accept the idea of renting while they get on with their lives will, to most people, be offensive.
 To that significant but well connected group within Generation Rent with access to the Bank of Mum and Dad, or just well enough paid jobs that they can see their way to getting a deposit, it may also seem unnecessary.
 Psychologically it will be easier to conform to their elders’ social norms, and proudly – nervously? – step on to the housing ladder.
 Once in position, with the danger of negative equity if housing does become more affordable, they will become some of the strongest defenders of the status quo.
 It will not be easy for their peers – school friends and work colleagues – to follow their alternative life choice with pride, living the long short.

 However, the economics of housing mean there are millions who face this choice, between complacency, embarrassment or a sense of victimhood, and getting on with their lives undamaged.
 And those who can could transform our politics.
 In many ways, they would be like an earlier generation of a reformist Left: